-Demand forecasting is going to be a big data topic in 2019.
+Demand forecasting is going to be a big data topic.
 Based on the struggles of big retailers, we expect new developments in this tech niche that can positively impact businesses of any size.
 In this in-depth article, we cover:

 1) What is Demand Forecasting?

 “Demand Forecasting refers to the process of predicting the future demand for the firm’s product.
 In other words, demand forecasting is comprised of a series of steps that involves the anticipation of demand for a product in the future under both controllable and uncontrollable factors.” – BusinessJargons.com

 True demand forecasting involves your entire supply chain.
 Everyone has to share information that increases demand visibility.
 It’s a tough exercise, but when you can implement it, you have crystal clear numbers for your business in the near and mid-future.

 You will likely have to develop trust spanning your entire supply chain, meaning with other organizations.
 Once you do, operations run smoother for everyone.

 BONUS: Before you read further, download our Warehouse Management Software Whitepaper to see how Logiwa uses real-time tracking to help customers get up to 100% inventory accuracy and increase shipments by 2.5x.